By Andrew Mackinnon

 The School Certificate that early school leavers rely upon as their leaving qualification would be held at the end of Year 10 in secondary school when the students have mostly attained the age of 15 years under this proposed shortened school system, instead of the age of 16 years under the current school system.
 This means that early school leavers would be one year younger under this proposed shortened school system than under the current school system.

-Students complete Year 12 in secondary school at the age of 17 years under this proposed shortened school system instead of the age of 18 years under the current school system.
+Students would complete Year 12 in secondary school at the age of 17 years under this proposed shortened school system instead of the age of 18 years under the current school system.

 Students should no longer apply for a place at university before they finish their last year of school, being Year 12 in secondary school.
 It is completely unrealistic for students to be expected to know what they want to study at university before they have even finished Year 12.
 Applying for a place at university before they finish Year 12 also places extra, unwelcome pressure on them at a time when they’re already under a lot of pressure studying for their final examinations in Year 12.
 Applying for a place at university before they finish Year 12 also psychologically commits them to further study at university, often commencing in the following year, at a time when they have almost finished fourteen years of school under the current school system, including the year of preschool and the year of kindergarten.
 It is grossly unfair to place a cultural expectation on students in Year 12 of further study at university, often commencing in the following year, when they’ve almost finished a marathon run of fourteen years of school under the current school system.